^

 • Microbiological methods.

-What diagnostic methods does the periodontist use?
+What diagnostic methods does a periodontist use?

-• Inflammation (periodontitis, gingivitis, periodontitis).
+• Inflammation (periodontium, gingivitis, periodontosis).

 • Combined diagnostics.

-What does the periodontist do?
+What does a periodontist do?

-What diseases does the periodontist cure?
+What diseases does a periodontist treat?

-• Gingivitis (ulcerative-necrotic gingivitis) is an inflammation of the gums.
+• Gingivitis (ulcerative necrotic gingivitis) is an inflammation of the gums.

-Periodontist is a professional dentist whose main job is to treat periodontal lesions.
-Regular check-ups at the periodontist and hygiene of the oral cavity will protect your teeth and gums from various diseases.
+A periodontist is a professional dentist whose main job is to treat periodontal lesions.
+Regular check-ups with a periodontist and maintaining good oral hygiene will protect your teeth and gums from various diseases.

 You are reporting a typo in the following text: